 Details:

 Suggested age range: High school.
-Students should be mature enough to read both books and to discuss the themes they cover, including frank discussions of rape and lynching.
 To Kill a Mockingbird has been taught successfully with students as young as 7th grade, but parents of younger students may wish to read (or re-read) the novel before deciding if it is appropriate for your child.

-Fee: $200 ungraded/$250 graded, which includes a non-refundable registration fee of $10.
-Students must also purchase or borrow their own copy of Black Was the Ink and To Kill a Mockingbird.
+Fee: $150 ungraded/$200 graded, which includes a non-refundable registration fee of $10.
+Students must also purchase or borrow their own copy of To Kill a Mockingbird.
 We offer discounts for groups, siblings, and students who enroll in multiple classes.
 (Discount information.)
 Payment plans available.
 Fees waived for families with financial need.
 (Waivers and payment plan information.)
 Questions about how classes work?
 Read our course FAQ.

 Photo credit: Harper Klebart